-Participation Program.
-Shares in Incremental equivalent in value up to 10% of base salary may be offered at the discretion of the Board on i) Tranche 1: following close of a project(s) acquisition(s) (Project A) which are approved by the Board and which individually or cumulatively contributes an average of 100 Gross boepd for 30 days.
+- i) Tranche 1: following close of a project(s) acquisition(s) (Project A) which are approved by the Board and which individually or cumulatively contributes an average of 100 Gross boepd for 30 days.
+These conditions were met in the year. - ii) Tranche 2: following production of Project A reaching an average of 200 Gross boepd over a continuous 6 month period.
 These conditions were met in the year.